Para leer en español: La verdad detrás de la foto: La realización de la depresión posparto

 “The very damaging, frightening part of postpartum is the lack of perspective and the lack of priority and understanding what is really important.” – Brooke Shields

 Shortly after the nostalgic feeling of wanting my little burrito-baby back, the second emotion emerged; an overwhelming sadness.
 This sadness comes from two places; the sadness I felt when this picture was taken and the sadness I feel now.
 The sadness I feel now comes from my knowledge of motherhood and how I wish I, the mother I am today, could go back and tell this stubborn, know-it-all, first-time-mother, that she is doing it all wrong.
-This will have to be saved for a future post.
-The second sadness is from June 18, 2017 while I sat on a couch watching Teresa Robertson, a very talented photographer, take pictures of my beautiful baby boy.
-I remember feeling guilty of how good it felt to not be holding my child for a change.
-Lennox did amazing, he slept for most of the photo shoot.
+I will go into further detail in future post.
+The second sadness is from June 18, 2017, while I sat on a couch watching Teresa Robertson, a very talented photographer, take pictures of my beautiful baby boy.
+I remember feeling guilty of how good it felt not to be holding my child for a change.
+Lennox did a great job.
+He slept for most of the photo shoot.
 Teresa could not keep emphasizing how great he was doing.
-I remember at the end of the shoot Teresa was almost moved to tears as she talked about Lennox
+I remember at the end of the shoot Teresa was almost moved to tears as she talked about Lennox.

-We left Teresa's studio and I got home and wept.
-At this point, Carlos was used to me crying and I felt so guilty.
-I had a healthy, beautiful baby boy for fucks sake.
+We left Teresa's studio, and I got home and wept.
+Carlos was used to me crying and this made me feel so guilty.
+I had a healthy, beautiful baby boy for fuck's sake.
 Why the hell was I crying?
 I kept blaming it on the baby blues.
 I remember one day my dad came over and I tried to open up with him about how I was feeling.
 He told me that I needed to suck it up, that all women go through this and I need to be content that Lennox is a happy, healthy baby.
 He mentioned his girlfriend at the time, who has an adult son, born with a very rare illness, and that I cannot act so selfishly when there is nothing wrong with my child.
 This broke me down even further.
 How could I be so unhappy about this new chapter in my life?

 I got home and started researching Postpartum Depression.
 Once I started understanding my diagnosis, I immediately felt a weight lifted off my shoulders.
 I wasn't a horrible mother and I for sure was not alone in this feeling.
-In fact, 1 of every 7 mothers experience this deep, dark place.
-As the days progressed and I came to this realization, my fast-paced walks started to get slower, my miserable breast-feeding experience started to get bearable and for the first time I started to feel a desire to be around my child.
-I started to sing to him and smile with him during his middle of the night wake-ups.
+One of every seven mothers experiences this deep, dark place.
+As the days progressed and I came to this realization, my fast-paced walks started to get slower, my miserable breastfeeding experience started to get bearable, and for the first time, I started to feel a desire to be around my child.
+I began to sing to him and smile with him during his middle of the night wake-ups.
 My relationship with Carlos started to get back to normal as I didn't feel so helpless anymore.
-My resentment towards my child-free friends started to disappear.
-I started accepting that my life had changed and I wanted to make the most of it.
+My resentment towards my child-free friends began to disappear.
+I began accepting that my life had changed and I wanted to make the most of it.

 Sometime in the middle of July, Teresa called me saying she had finished Lennox's newborn pictures.
 I was so excited to go back and see her, this time in an enlightened state.
-After she showed me his pictures, she asked me how I was doing and I openly told her that I was being treated for PPD.
+After she showed me his photos, she asked me how I was doing, and I openly told her that I was being treated for PPD.
 She then opened up with me about how she also suffered from a severe PPD with her first child.
 We chatted for a while on the subject.
-It felt SO good to talk about it and to know someone to talk about it with.
+It felt SO good to talk about it openly and have someone with whom to talk.
 That's when I decided I wanted to be open and honest about my experiences with PPDwith anyone and everyone that wanted to hear about it.
-This year, many of my friends have gotten pregnant or had their babies and I try to always take the time to talk to them about my experience.
-My intention is not to scare anyone, but to offer an insight of what could be.
+This year, many of my friends have gotten pregnant or had their babies, and I try always to take the time to talk to them about my experience.
+My intention is not to scare anyone, but to offer an insight into what could be.